shauan1508/shauan1508.github.io/README.md

 - Blog or update section for ongoing builds and experiments
 - Fully mobile-friendly design
 - Hosted via GitHub Pages once complete

-Stay tuned as this site evolves from basic scaffolding into a full-featured online portfolio.